pdfcpu/pdfcpu/content/future.md

 # Future Directions

-pdfcpu continues to evolve as an open source PDF processing library and command line tool.
+pdfcpu continues to evolve as PDF tooling for Go and the command line.
 This page outlines areas of ongoing interest and long-term technical direction.

-> **Note:** These items are exploratory and not commitments, promises, or guarantees.
+> **Note:** These are exploratory and not commitments, promises, or guarantees.
-> Priorities may change and depend on available time, resources, feedback, and technical feasibility.
+> Priorities may change and depend on resources, feedback, and technical feasibility.

-Areas of interest include:
+Areas of interest:

-## PDF Processing
+## PDF Capabilities

 * performance and memory use
 * compatibility with real-world PDF files